Heritage travel: Dakota and Ojibwe

 Visitors can talk with interpreters on guided tours, Wednesday-Sunday from Memorial Day to Labor Day.
 Special events include the Great Folle Avoine Fur Trade Rendezvous in July.

-On the Snake River near Pine City, Minn., the re-created 1804 North West Co.
-Fur Post includes an Ojibwe encampment, and interpreters portray the Ojibwe and metis who worked in the fur trade.
+On the Snake River near Pine City, Minn., the re-created 1804 Snake River Fur Post includes an Ojibwe encampment, and interpreters portray the Ojibwe and metis who worked in the fur trade.
 Special events include Fall Gathering in September.

 At the northeast tip of Minnesota, Grand Portage National Monument re-creates a fur depot at the site of the Kitchi Onigaming, the long portage around the Pigeon River first marked by Indian travelers.